KarlyLamm/TicTacToe-Mobile-App/README.md

 # Unbeatable Tic Tac Toe

-A React Native mobile application featuring an unbeatable Tic Tac Toe game with a sleek, modern UI.
+A React Native mobile application featuring an unbeatable Tic Tac Toe game with a sleek, modern UI and robust features.

 ## Features

-- Beautiful, modern UI with gradient colors and smooth animations
+- Beautiful, modern UI with gradients, glassmorphism, and glowing effects
+- Dark mode support with theme toggle in settings
 - Unbeatable AI opponent using optimal Tic Tac Toe strategy
 - Option to choose who goes first (player or computer)
-- Clear game state indicators and win/lose/draw messages
+- Persistent stats (wins, losses, draws, streaks) and theme using AsyncStorage
+- Modern home screen with animated stats, progress ring, and win streak trophy
+- Share your results and challenge friends
+- Animated confetti for achievements
+- Custom app icon and splash screen
-- Responsive design that works on both iOS and Android
+- Responsive design for iOS and Android

 ## How to Run